Unity Cup Scenario

 Base Training Values

-These are the base training values for the Aoharu Hai scenario.
-What this means is that training at the specified facility, without any support cards present and without accounting for character growth rate bonuses, will yield the following stats at facility level 1.
+These are the base training values for the Unity Cup scenario.
+Meaning that training at the specified facility, without any support cards present and without accounting for character growth rate bonuses, will yield the following stats at facility level 1.

 FacilityStat gainsEnergy